zacanger/niddesa/book/00-introduction.md

 and was originally translated by A. P. de Zoyza.

-In addition, the translations of the Sutta Nipāta by Viggo Fausböll and Bhikkhu Bodhi have been valuable references, as well as various Pāli dictionaries and glossaries, and Sutta Central's full offline archive.
+In addition, the translations of the Sutta Nipāta by Viggo Fausböll and Bhikkhu Bodhi have been valuable references (if I had known about Bhikkhu Bodhi's translation before starting this project, I may have never committed to it!), as well as various Pāli dictionaries and glossaries, and Sutta Central's full offline archive.

 ### Software